TestieTendie/Batch-SteamID-Retriever/README.md

 - Fetch SteamIDs: Upon submitting the form, the application retrieves the SteamIDs for the entered URLs or IDs using the Steam API.
 - Copy/Ban SteamIDs: Users can copy the retrieved SteamIDs to the clipboard with a single click.
 The application provides separate buttons to copy the SteamIDs only, as well as the SteamIDs formatted for the ```banned_user.cfg``` file.
 - Limitations: To prevent rate limits on the Steam API, only the first 100 SteamIDs are processed.
 If more than 100 URLs or IDs are entered, a warning message is displayed and once the first 100 are processed, they are removed from the input field.
 The remaining SteamIDs are preserved in the input field for further processing.
-- Self-hosting: Due to security concerns related to the hardcoded API key and the use of a CORS proxy, it is recommended to host the application locally or on a trusted server.
-This app uses a CORS proxy hosted on Heroku.
+- Self-hosting: Due to security concerns related to the use of a CORS proxy, it is recommended to host the application locally or on a trusted server.
+This app uses CORS Anywhere, hosted on Heroku.
 [Request access to the demo CORS proxy here or it won't work.](https://cors-anywhere.herokuapp.com/).

 ## Usage

-1. Clone the repository: ```git clone https://github.com/yourusername/batch-steamid-retriever.git```
+1. Clone the repository: ```git clone https://github.com/TestieTendie/Batch-Steamid-Retriever.git```
 2. Install dependencies: ```npm install```
 3. Create a ./.env file and place your [Steam API Key](https://steamcommunity.com/dev/apikey) in it as follows: ```VITE_STEAM_API_KEY=123456789```
 4. Start the application: ```npm run dev```
 5. Access the application in your browser: ```http://localhost:5173```
 6. Enter the Steam profile URLs or SteamID64s in the provided text area.
 7. Click "Get Steam IDs" to retrieve the corresponding SteamIDs.
-8. Use the "Copy" and "Copy for Ban" buttons to copy the SteamIDs as needed.
+8. Use the "Copy" and "Copy for Ban" buttons to copy the SteamIDs formatted as needed.

-**Note:** You NEED to request access to [CORS Anywhere](https://cors-anywhere.herokuapp.com/).
+**Note:** You **NEED** to request access to [CORS Anywhere](https://cors-anywhere.herokuapp.com/).
 This allows the application to fetch data from the Steam API successfully.
-Failure to do so will impede the application from funtioning at all.
+Failure to do so will impede the application from functioning at all when inputting /id URLs.

+# Known issues:

+1. Written in JavaScript
+2. No Error handling behavior was defined.

 # Extras/FAQ